Railways Earns Rs 0.841 Million More In Current Financial As Compare To Last Year - UrduPoint

 Railways Earns Rs 0.841 Million More In Current Financial As Compare To Last Year

-Pakistan Railways has earned Rs0.841 million more during the current financial year 2019-20 as compared to last fiscal year 2018-19 by taking prudent measures to turn the department into profitable entity

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Dec, 2019 ) :Pakistan Railways has earned Rs0.841 million more during the current financial year 2019-20 as compared to last fiscal year 2018-19 by taking prudent measures to turn the department into profitable entity.
+ISLAMABAD, Dec 8 (UrduPoint / Pakistan Point News - 8th Dec, 2019 ) :Pakistan Railways has earned Rs 0.841 million more during the current financial year 2019-20 as compared to last fiscal year 2018-19 by taking prudent measures to turn the department into profitable entity.

 The official said the net revenue and expenditure can only be compared by the close of this financial year, adding that the revenue was already above the budget targets for first quarter of this fiscal year.